kilometersvi/EnergySymbolicRegression/README.md

 A significant aspect of this project is the development of a programming language specifically designed for these EBMs.
 This language aims to introduce fine control over the syntax of output token strings, offering a nuanced approach to symbolic regression tasks.

+## How it works

+At the heart of our model is the classic Hopfield network update rule.
+However, we've introduced a significant change to incorporate the evaluation loss, allowing the model to prioritize solution convergence based on this loss.

+The original Hopfield update formula is given by:

+$$\frac{du}{dt} u_k = -u_k + V^T @ Q + I $$

+In this equation:
+- \( \frac{du}{dt} \) represents the change in activation over time.
+- \( u_k \) is the current activation of neuron k.
+- \( V \) is the vector of current neuron activations.
+- \( Q \) is the weight matrix representing the interactions between neurons.
+- \( I \) is the bias term, traditionally a constant for all neurons.

+Our modification involves replacing \( I \) with a loss matrix, which we compute based on how well the current state of the network solves the desired task.
+This loss matrix takes on the role of the bias, where higher loss values indicate stronger biases for certain neurons.
+Essentially, the loss steers the network towards states that better satisfy our goals.

+By treating the output loss as the bias for the current epoch of solution convergence, we can guide the network's dynamics towards producing more accurate and relevant solutions.

 Todo:
 - Finish optimizer
 - Abstract above QFunctions for more generalizable programming language